devtron-labs/tutorials/content/docs/deployment-template.md

 Spec is used to define the desire state of the given container.
 Inter-pod affinity allow you to constrain which nodes your pod is eligible to be scheduled based on labels on pods.

+### Key
+Key part of the label for node selection, this should be same as that on node.
+Please confirm with devops team

+### Values
+Value part of the label for node selection, this should be same as that on node.
+Please confirm with devops team

 ## Tolerations